ThinkDataEd/student/docs/unit1/lesson16.md

 3. <strong style="color: red;">Based on the questions that you came up with for #2, what could be the variables that Rosa collected information about?
 For example, if "owns a cat" is a variable, what value or number of students represents that variable?
 What were the values of the other variables?</strong>

-4. <strong style="color: red;">In your Data Science Journal, summarize Rosa’s findings in one table.
+4. <strong style="color: red;">In your IDS Journal, summarize Rosa’s findings in one table.
 Your last row and your last column should show totals that add each row across and each column down.
 Make sure that you add the totals in each row and the totals in each column.
 Totals from each row and totals from each column should add up to 35.
 Use your knowledge of data structures from [Lesson 2](lesson2.md), especially organizing in rows and columns.</strong>

 5. In this lesson you will be looking at associations in categorical variables.
 Recall from [Lesson 3](lesson3.md) that categorical variables represent values that have words.